 If you are using your indoor speakers outside on occasion, you’re probably not in any danger of harming your electronics.
 However, if you intend to keep your speakers outside, exposed to the elements, it is suggested you use some of the preventative measures discussed above, such as plastic cone drivers and non-pressed external cases.

 In addition to those, some other options you can consider are mesh grill screen covers, additional interior insulation (for colder climates), additional slipcovers or wraps (when not in use), and to keep your speakers out of direct sunlight.
 Large temperature differences and direct sun damage can be electronic killers.
-If you want a few more ideas, we have a separate article that goes into more detail on protecting outdoor speakers.
+If you want a few more ideas, we have a separate article that details protecting outdoor speakers.

 A quick and effective way to accomplish many of the points we have discussed above is to purchase or build a well fitted protective speaker box for your equipment.
 Similar to the way an outdoor TV cabinet is recommended for an outdoor TV (our write-up), a speaker box is always recommended for outdoor speaker use when the speakers aren’t rated for outdoor service.